wildkain/QnApp/README.md

 **User roles**
 * Admin - can manage all.
-* User - can manage only own resources.
+* User  - can manage only own objects(Question, Answer, ... etc)

 **Entities**
 * User